jbx-protocol/juice-docs-v1/protocol/contracts/jbdirectory/write/setcontrollerof.md

 ```

 * Arguments:
-  * `_holder` is the address address that owns the tokens being burned.
-  * `_projectId` is the ID of the project to which the burned tokens belong.
+  * `_projectId` is the ID of the project to set a new controller for.
-  * `_amount` is the amount of tokens to burn.
+  * `_controller` is the new controller to set.
-  * `_preferClaimedTokens` is a flag indicating if there's a preference to burn tokens that have been converted to ERC-20s.
-* Through the [`onlyController`](../../jbcontrollerutility/modifiers/onlycontroller.md) modifier, the function can only be accessed by the controller of the `_projectId`.
-* The function overrides a function definition from the `IJBTokenStore` interface.
+* The function overrides a function definition from the `IJBDirectory` interface.
 * The function returns nothing.
 {% endtab %}